seung-lab/pyspng-seunglab/README.md

 ## Installation

 ```
-pip install pyspng
+pip install pyspng-seunglab
 ```

-Note: binary wheels are built for Linux and Windows.
-MacOS may not work out of the box.
+Binary wheels are built for Linux, MacOS, and Windows.
+This library is intended to be a drop-in replacement for pyspng, so simultaneous installations are not possible.
+If this is inconvinient, we can adjust this.

+## Differences from pyspng

+1. Compiles on MacOS
+2. Upgrades spng to 0.7.2
+3. Fixes a bug for decoding grayscale with alpha
+4. Adds an encoder function (new in libspng)
+5. Replaces zlib with miniz-2.2.0 for simplicity.

 ## License

-pyspng is provided under a BSD-style license that can be found in the LICENSE file.
+pyspng and pyspng-seunglab are provided under a BSD-style license that can be found in the LICENSE file.
 By using, distributing, or contributing to this project, you agree to the terms and conditions of this license.